 Canada, Australia and New Zealand Cellular Services use data sourced from ISED (Canada), ACMA (Australia) and NZRSM (New Zealand).
 We manage the quality of this data by closely tracking site and channel counts, and apply corrections as needed.

-Starting this month, we're tracking a third metric: Spectrum Used, which is the total bandwidth of all channels with unique transmit (TX) frequencies along the same horizontal azimuth.
-This metric appears more accurate than channel counts at representing the capacity of a wireless network, as it's less sensitive to the presence of duplicate channel records.
+Starting this month, we're tracking a third metric: Total Bandwidth, the sum of all channel bandwidths with unique transmit frequency and horizontal azimuth.
+This metric is more accurate than channel counts at measuring the capacity of a wireless network, as it is not bias by the presence of duplicate channel records, common to varying degrees among most carriers.

-For an example, figure 1 shows a large spike of 221,056 Telus channels on March 2018.
-However, figure 2 remained flat on March 2018, suggesting this spike was caused by duplicate channel records present in the monthly SMS snapshot.
+For an example, Figure 1 shows a large spike of 221,056 Telus channels on March 2018.
+However, Figure 2 remained flat on March 2018, suggesting this spike represents duplicate channel records in the SMS snapshot — and not additional network capacity.

-Table 1 shows how we calculate Spectrum Used.
-The six channels listed were taken verbatim from the SMS monthly snapshot of 2020-03-04.
+Table 1 shows how we calculate Total Bandwidth.
+The six channels were taken verbatim from the SMS snapshot dated 2020-03-04.
 All have the same 130° horizontal azimuth.
+All report the same 15MHz bandwidth (Tx High - Tx Low).
 Channels are grouped by horizontal azimuth.
-For each group, channels with identical TX frequency range (# 2, 3, 5 & 6) are discarded, and channels with overlapping TX frequency range (# 4) have their overlapping portion removed.
-The result: six channels reported a total bandwidth of 90MHz, but Spectrum Used is only 22.5MHz (15MHz @ 2142.5 - 2157.5MHz and 7.5MHz @ 2157.5 - 2165.0MHz).
+For each group, channels with identical Tx frequency range (# 2, 3, 5 & 6) are discarded, and channels with overlapping Tx frequency range (# 4) have their overlapping portion removed.

-Table 2 shows the difference between reported and actual Spectrum Used, by carrier for March 2020.
-Telus' 32.9% is due to the presence of many duplicate channel records in the monthly SMS snapshot.
+Table 2 shows the difference in Total Bandwidth if duplicate and overlapping channels, as described above in Table 1, were not removed.
+Telus' 32.9% is caused by many duplicate channel records in the SMS snapshot.

-The chaotic graphs in figures 1 - 6 and the over-reporting of spectrum in table 2 raise this question: is Spectrum Used a valid metric?
-To answer, examine figures 7 - 9, which are the equivalent graphs for Australia, a country of comparable size to Canada:
+The chaotic graphs in Figures 1 - 6 and the over-reporting of total bandwidth in Table 2 raise this question: is Total Bandwidth a valid metric?
+To answer, examine Figures 7 - 9, which are the equivalent graphs for Australia, a country of comparable size to Canada:

-Table 3 shows minimal over-reporting of Spectrum Used for all carriers in Australia and New Zealand:
+Table 3 shows minimal over-reporting of Total Bandwidth for carriers across Australia and New Zealand:

-Figures 8 and 11 show steady and accurate growth of Spectrum Used across all carriers in Australia and New Zealand.
-And table 3 reports minimal over-reporting.
-It all lends credibility to our claim that Spectrum Used is a valid (and valuable) metric to measure the capacity and growth of a nation's wireless network.
-The chaos in figures 1 - 6 and over reporting in table 2 suggest data issues with Canada's SMS monthly snapshots, especially for Telus and Freedom.
+Figures 8 and 11 show steady and accurate growth of Total Bandwidth across all carriers in Australia and New Zealand, and Table 3 reports minimal over-reporting — suggesting Total Bandwidth is a relevant and helpful metric to measure the capacity and growth of a nation's wireless network.
+The chaos pictured in Figures 1 - 6 and over reporting captured in Table 2 suggest data issues with Canada's SMS snapshots, especially for Telus and Freedom.

 This table shows the monthly growth of Telstra's 5G network across Australia, starting in May 2019: